philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

     }
 }
 ```
-With these we get the current state whenever a store is created.
+With these, we get the current state whenever a store is created.
 Now, our test case passes.

-With this we've now implemented the createStore function in full.
+With this, we've now implemented the createStore function in full.
 Everything that Redux's createStore do, our store now
 do too.

 ## combineReducers

 We now have a full implementation of createStore, which forms the core of Redux state management system.
-We'll now turn our attention to `combineReducers` - combineReducers as the name implies merges all reducer functions into a single reducer function.
+We'll now turn our attention to `combineReducers` - combineReducers, as the name implies, merges all reducer functions into a single reducer function.

 So far we've seen how we can use Redux to manage our app state.
 We have been using only one reducer function, which has been very easy to manage.
 But when our app grows complex, we have different data structures to manage.
-To keep the data updated, each data structure has to been managed by different functions.
+To keep the data updated, each data structure has to be managed by different functions.

-To illustrate further, let's say we are to build a fruit-tracker app, that will keep inventory of friuts in our store.
-Let's narrow it down to two friuts, ie we only keep track of only two friuts in tha app (orange and mango).
-Here, we have two states to manage and keep tarck of.
+To illustrate further, let's say we are to build a fruit-tracker app, that will keep an inventory of fruits in our store.
+Let's narrow it down to two fruits, ie we only keep track of only two fruits in the app (orange and mango).
+Here, we have two states to manage and keep track of.
 With these states, comes reducer functions for each state.

 ```js
 // reducer for `orange` state.